youngaryan/stif_steganography-/README.md

 - **Watermark Verification** using geometric homography and bit-pattern similarity.
 - **Tamper Detection** overlays the tempered points with red circle and generate mismatch analysis.
 - **Watermark Recovery** recovers the water mark using majority technique voting.
+- **Segment Size** allows user to choose segement size for embedding.
 - **Simple GUI** with image preview and progress feedback.

 ---